-After experiencing higher commodity prices and farm profitability in recent years, 2023 started to bring uncertainty into the agricultural industry again.
-Higher input costs coupled with lower commodity prices, with the exception of cattle, have slowed the growth of agricultural land values and have had farmers questioning what an affordable cash rent may be.
+After experiencing higher commodity prices and farm profitability from 2020 to 2022, we are again in a place of uncertainty in the agricultural industry.
+Higher input costs coupled with lower commodity prices, with the exception of beef cattle, have slowed the growth of agricultural land values and have had farmers questioning what an affordable cash rent may be.